MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 • If you’re lost and someone offers to help, then only accept, if you’re willing to pay for it.
 And only trust women or reliable shop owners to advice you.
 Certainly, young children, make it a habit to ask you for money, when showing you the way.
 A common trick is to ask you, where are you staying and try to convince you they are a close friend to the owner of your riad.

-• Google Maps is getting confused in Marrakech, as the streets are too narrow.
-So, it’s recommendable to download a simplified navigation app, specifically for Marrakech.
-I downloaded an app, called Marrakech-Riad, which is free and has a GPS map of the medina, but due to the data roaming we did not use it.
+• In 2020 Google Maps was still getting confused in Marrakech, as the streets are too narrow.
+So, it’s recommended to download a simplified navigation app, specifically for Marrakech.
+I downloaded an app, called Marrakech-Riad, which is free and has a GPS map of the medina, but due to the data roaming, we did not use it.
 Some Riads (for example Riad Kheirredine, Riad de Tarabel, Riad 72) are providing a mobile phone for you to use in case you get lost and you want them to pick you up.
+In 2026, we used a wifi-box and navigating with Google Maps was working fine then.

 • While many mosques around the world open at least a portion of their interior to non-Muslims, foreigners will find that in Morocco most are off-limits.
 Some Muslims will find it even disrespectful to photograph the exterior of mosques.